 Created an automated email for a 7-day reminder and a 3-day reminder for parents.

-These features were added to the screens below (as shown by the green stars), where I helped to identify where parents drop off, or improve the content and layout of the enrolment process.
+These features were added to the screens below (as shown by the green stars), where I helped identify where parents drop off, or improve the content and layout of the enrolment process.

 To learn more about my designs or to find out more information, email or contact me to book a call below.